srayner/CivAccess/README.md

 The persistence layer is abstracted away with no dependency upon any particular database vendor.
 You should be able to use any database that has a PHP PDO driver available.
 This module has no dependencies on any particular authentication module.
-However it does require an authentication service that can provide an identity object via a getIdentity() method, an the identity object should provide a getId() method to retrieve the identifier.
+However it does require an authentication service that can provide an identity object via a getIdentity() method, and the identity object should provide a getId() method to retrieve the identifier.

 Roles represent users and groups.
 Because Zend\Permission\Acl supports multiple inheritance, users can be a member of more than